didintern/Eiko-AI-Othentic/README.md

 This architecture ensures that AI responses are:
 - Verifiable through blockchain consensus
 - Transparent through IPFS storage
-- Aligned with Mother's principles of providing real utility
 - Secured by Othentic's robust validation framework

 ---